-Since a young age, Brock has received multiple awards and recognition for his work. including:
+Since a young age, Brock has received multiple awards and recognition for his work.
+More recent honors include:

 – Consecutively awarded two student scholarship awards from ARC (Art Renewal Center).

-– Was selected to annually paint the Minnesota State Bar Association’s presidential portrait, published on the cover of MSBAs magazine, Bench & Bar.
+– Selected as the annual painter of the Minnesota State Bar Association’s presidential portrait, published on the cover of MSBAs magazine, Bench & Bar.

 Brock’s work can be viewed at Collins Gallery, Orleans MA, as well as his private studio at the Great Lakes Academy of Fine Art, Duluth MN.